 1st Financial Bank USA wants to celebrate those who recognize the importance of pursuing educational and financial goals with the 1st Financial Bank USA Financial Goals Scholarship.

-The Joan K. Hunt and Rachel M. Hunt Summer Scholarship in Field Botany will be awarded to promote the importance of botany to horticulture by encouraging young men and women to study field botany in the US, and to offer an opportunity to gain knowledge and experience in the field beyond the regular course of study.
-This scholarship is open to undergraduates and graduate students up to the masters degree level, with preference given to undergraduate students.
-This will be awarded to one student for summer study in the field.
+The Joan K. Hunt and Rachel M. Hunt Summer Scholarship in Field Botany will be awarded to promote the importance of botany to horticulture by encouraging young students to study field botany in the U.S., and to offer an opportunity to gain knowledge and experience in the field beyond the regular course of study.
+This scholarship is open to undergraduate or graduate students, up to the master's degree level, with preference given to undergraduate students.
+Eligibility is open to U.S. citizens and permanent residents who are currently and actively enrolled in a U.S.-based institution.
+The award will be given to one student for summer study in the field.
 Study may be for credit or beyond the regular course of study.
 The specific course of study and the location are chosen by the student.
-Some suggested studies include: assisting a botanist with field studies, assisting a botanist with plant inventories, plant monitoring in a national forest, or internship on a special project in a botanical garden.
-Two letters of recommendation are required, one from your advisor and one from a professor familiar with your work and interests.
-Applications must be submitted electronically or sent by mail to be received at GCA Headquarters in New York City.
+Some suggested studies include assisting a botanist with field studies, assisting a botanist with plant inventories, plant monitoring in a national forest, and internship on a special project in a botanical garden.
+Two letters of recommendation are required to be submitted to be eligible for a GCA scholarship.
+One must be from the applicant's advisor on their academic progress and achievements, personal qualities, and qualifications for the summer program or project the applicant has developed or selected.
+The second letter should be from a professor familiar with the applicant's work and interests including information on the program or project the applicant has developed or selected.
 Please visit the scholarship's website or contact the Garden Club of America for more information.

 1st Financial Bank USA wants to celebrate those who recognize the importance of pursuing educational and financial goals with the 1st Financial Bank USA Financial Goals Scholarship.